 Meet Crean’s Newsletter Committee!!
 Yasi Sanandaj is a Health Sciences major and Psychology minor.
 She is a Los Angeles native and loves to read books, discover new desserts, and spend time with her family.
 As a Crean Senator on behalf of the Student Government Association (SGA), she is very excited to see the Crean community

 Undergraduate students studying various fields from art and film to public relations and advertising to psychology all gathered in the Sandhu Conference Center on Wednesday December 7th.
 Crean College had six students representing, all of which were undergraduate psychology majors.
-The topics these students presented on included emotional levels experienced by bilinguals versus monolinguals, whether or
+The topics these students presented on included emotional levels experienced by bilinguals versus monolinguals,

 Since 2012 Chapman’s Doctorate Physical Therapy (DPT) students have volunteered for the Special Olympics.
 This year faculty member Dr. Sara Gilliland and close to 40 DPT students participated in and helped out with the Special Olympics November 12th and 13th.
 The DPT students worked with the FUNfitness testing as part of the Health Athletes